OfficeDev/teams-toolkit-samples/graph-toolkit-one-productivity-hub/README.md

 1. Download [Visual Studio Code](https://code.visualstudio.com) and install [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit).
 1. Open the project in Visual Studio Code.
 1. Open Debug View (`Ctrl+Shift+D`) and select "Debug (Edge)" or "Debug (Chrome)" in dropdown list.
-1. Press "F5" to open a browser window and then select your package to view contact exporter sample app.
+1. Press "F5" to open a browser window and then select your package to view one productivity hub app.

 ### Provision and Deploy the Sample to Azure